kochetov-dmitrij/schwarzthaltech-internship-devops/task1_docker/README.md

 ```
 Type here the command you used to build and run the container...

+To do this we will run the following command

+- docker build -t go_app .
+- docker run -p 8060:8060 go_app

+To open in browser, I will access http:/localhost:8060/helloworld

 ```

 ### 4. Tag it with :v1.0.0 and :latest and push the image to your DockerHub or Github Packages repository
 ```
 Type here the public image URL

 ```